jsdom/jsdom/Contributing.md

 Of these, of course, the first is preferable.
 When we find gaps, we usually add the tests at the bottom of the relevant auto-generated test suite, e.g. in `test/level2/html.js`.

-Not all of the existing tests pass.
 The current test compliance is tracked [in the README](https://github.com/tmpvar/jsdom#test-compliance).

 ## Contributing